 BuzzSumo – searches for influencers using specific keywords.

 NinjaOutreach –searches for key bloggers within your industry.

 Hashtagify.me – research hashtags so that you can target people who tweet about your product.

 Google Alerts – set up an alert on Google so you can find out the minute a story breaks within your industry.

 Once you have identified influencers that are within your industry, review their website and social media pages.
 By analyzing an influencer’s site and pages, you will be able to see if they have any information about their policies about brand partnership.
 Scroll down, read their posts, look at their videos, that way you’ll have a good understanding of their personality and connection with their audience.
-A good rule of thumb to follow when thinking about which influencers to approach is to choose an influencer who heavily engages with his or her audience.
+A good rule of thumb to follow when thinking about which influencers to approach for marketing is to choose an influencer who heavily engages with his or her audience.
 It’s not about the number of followers, it’s about the relationships.
 The more an influencer engages with their followers the more audience loyalty they have.

 After you’ve selected the influencers you’d like to connect with, craft your pitch and send it from a professional account.
 Make sure you personalize your pitch.
 A “Dear [insert name]” message won’t do and will have your inquiry sent to the trash bin.
 Don’t create a message that is all about you and your fabulous products and services.
 Your message should highlight your desire to build a relationship with the influencer.
 Keep your pitch short, simple and clear.
 Pique their interest.
 Don’t over flatter.
 Tell them why you want them to endorse your product or services and how they can benefit the influencer’s audience.
 If you’re pitching several influencers, your pitches should be customized to each influencer you pitch.
 The best pitches include an ask and are a couple of sentences at the most.
 Should you have difficulty mastering a pitch email, you can hire content creators to assist you with your pitch and follow up messages.